 1. What is Malaysian Tax Rate for Expatriate & Non-Residents?

 The current tax structures for expatriates and non-residents are as follows:

 - If your stay in Malaysia is less than 60 days, then any income, fee, commissions or bonus received will not be taxed

 - If during your period of employment, your stay is not more than 182 days in a year, then you are a non-resident.
-As a non-resident, you will be taxed at a flat rate of 26% (will reduce to 25% for the assessment year 2015 onward) and you will not enjoy any tax incentives.
+As a non-resident, you will be taxed at a flat rate of 25% and you will not enjoy any tax incentives.
 UPDATE: LHDN had increased the tax to 28% with effect from Year Assessment 2016

 - If your stay is more than 182 days in a year, then you are a RESIDENT (see below for definition of a RESIDENT).
-A resident will be taxed at a graduated rate of 0% to 26% depending on your income.
-This will reduce to 25% for the assessment year 2015 onward.
+A resident will be taxed at a graduated rate of 0% to 25% depending on your income.
 You will also enjoy the tax incentives that includes personal and family rebates, allowances, etc. that will reduce your net taxable income considerably

 - If you work on board a Malaysian ship, your income is not taxable